 Contractor: Falls City Construction Company of Louisville, Kentucky

-Description: The building faces northeast and is a two story cream colored brick and concrete structure.
-The building is located in the center of Summerville.
-The northeast front and southeast have high porticoes supported by four columns rising to a pediment at the roof line.
+Description: The building faces northeast and is a two story cream colored brick, stone and concrete structure.
+The rectangular shaped building is located in the center of Summerville.
+The building has a granite facing on masonry construction.
+The northeast front and southeast have high porticos supported by four columns rising to a pediment at the roof line.
+All entrances are pedimented.
 The corner sections of the building project from the main building.
-On the center of the roof is an octagonal dome with clock, gold dome and small cupola at the top.
-The courtroom is located on the second story.
+On the center of the roof is an octagonal shaped dome with clock, gold dome and small cupola at the top.
+In the interior is an entrance lobby with four foot marble wainscoting on the first story.
+On the second story is the large County Superior Court courtroom.
+Behind the bench is an arched stained glass window with letters “wisdom, justice and moderation” The building houses the County Superior Court, County State Court, County Juvenile Court and County Probate Court of the 7th Judicial District.

 See: The contractor Falls City Construction Company of Louisville, Kentucky

-History: The first courthouse was built in Summerville in 1840.
+History: The county was created in 1838 and Summerville was selected as the county seat.
+The first courthouse was built in Summerville in 1840.
 The second and present courthouse was constructed in 1909 to 1910.

 County Courthouse – Summerville